Cost to Plaster a Ceiling

 Before hiring someone, you should take a look at the following checklist to ensure you choose the right person for the job:

-• Check if they have extensive plastering experience and qualifications, including a Level 2 Technical Certificate in Plastering or a Level 3 Advanced Technical Diploma in Plastering.
+• Do they hold recognised plastering qualifications?
+Ask whether they have formal training, such as a Level 2 Technical Certificate in Plastering or a Level 3 Advanced Technical Diploma in Plastering.

 FAQs